suzanpradhan/quikconnect/README.md

-real time chat application using socket all chat private or group both are connected to room ie:chatId
+real time chat application using socket. all chat private or group both are connected to room ie:chatId.